 With 2.0 now upon us, I’ve taken the opportunity to start a record of my wins and losses.
-This prompted me to have a look back at the both the rest of 2018 and further back to 2017.
-That year was a rough one for me and X-Wing.
-There were breaks, tough tournaments, and I generally wasn’t sure what I was up to.
-2018 has been far better.
+In doing so I also looked back at the both the rest of 2018 and also 2017.
+2017 was not good.
+2018 has been far better!

-That’s how it has felt anyway.
-From now on I want facts to back these feelings.
+It felt better, but now I’d like facts to back it up.
 Was I really in a rut?
 Were my tournament showings that bad?
 From now I’ll be able to see any patterns and manage my feelings/expectations.

 I care about X-Wing, and though I may have other priorities it’s warming to know that when I put my mind to it I can play respectably.
 No, I don’t have any funky rulers or tokens, but I can play.

 With a current 2018 tournament record of 5/3, what better way to tackle my first 2.0 tournament than with a list that I’d had one practice game with!